CompuTec/computec-docs/docs/webup/installation-and-activation.md

 ### Chrome Browser

-For the Chrome browser, please go to the extension [store](https://chromewebstore.google.com/) and install:
+For the Chrome browser, please go to the [extensions store](https://chromewebstore.google.com/) and install:

 - **CompuTec WebUp Client** extension for end users.
 - **CompuTec WebUp Manager** extension for consultants and key users.